UoA-eResearch/eresearch-cookbook/documentation/instructions_for_writing_instructions.md

 and instructions.
 Explain any trouble spots in the procedure _before_ not after, even if we have to break the chronological order.

 - Include feedback in the instructions, so the user knows what they should expect to see if the actions have been executed successfully.

+- Ideally, recipes should fit on one or two A4 pages, should researchers prefer to have hard copies for reference.
+The principle being all steps and information should fit on a one or two page open spread.